 - 7. Indicate whether or not to Log user Internet activity seen by Remote Filtering Client instances installed using this customized installation package, and then click Next. - 8.
 Use the Trusted Sites list to enter up to 4 URLs, IP addresses, or regular expressions for sites that Remote Filtering Client users can access directly, without being filtered or logged.
-Click Add to enter a URL, IP address, or regular expression.

-- 9. Indicate whether or not to Notify users when HTTPS or FTP traffic is blocked, then, if notification is enabled, specify how long (in seconds) the message is displayed. - 10.
-Enter and confirm the Pass phrase used for communication with Remote Filtering Server.
-This must match the pass phrase created when Remote Filtering Server was installed.

-- 11. Specify a Save location for the new installation package.
+Click Add to enter a URL, IP address, or regular expression. - When you are finished, click Next. - 9.
+Indicate whether or not to Notify users when HTTPS or FTP traffic is blocked, then, if notification is enabled, specify how long (in seconds) the message is displayed. - Enter and confirm the Pass phrase used for communication with Remote Filtering Server.
+This must match the pass phrase created when Remote Filtering Server was installed. - When you are finished, click Next. - 11.
+Specify a Save location for the new installation package.
 Enter a valid directory path or click Browse to navigate to the path. - 12.
 Click Finish.